 Each member serves as a vital conduit for information exchange between their respective sector and communities and the Food Policy Council.
 We explore issues related to hunger, food waste, land and water, distribution and production.
 With Council members that reside across the region and that are engaged in many facets of our food systems, our collective relationships, knowledge and experience will help to identify and create solutions that are not possible alone.

 We know that when you bring intelligent, caring and passionate people to a table, great things will happen – especially if there is food involved!
+If you are interested in serving on the Council, please contact us.

 Meet our Council Members